St Leger Preview, Tips, Runners & Trends (St Leger Festival)

 St Leger Trainer Statistics

-The leading trainer in the St Leger over the last 20 renewals is A P O'Brien who has won the race five times with those five winners coming from Scorpion (2005), Leading Light (2013), Capri (2017), Kew Gardens (2018) and Continuous (2023).
-Other trainers who have recorded multiple wins in the St Leger are John Gosden (4 wins), Saeed bin Suroor (2 wins) and Roger Varian (2 wins).
+The leading trainer in the St Leger over the last 20 renewals is A P O'Brien who has won the race six times with those six winners coming from Scorpion (2005), Leading Light (2013), Capri (2017), Kew Gardens (2018), Continuous (2023) and Jan Brueghel (2024).
+Other trainers who have recorded multiple wins in the St Leger are John Gosden (4 wins) and Roger Varian (2 wins).
+There is one trainer who has not had the best of times in the St Leger, Andrew Balding has sent a total of 10 runners to the race without recording any wins.

 Here are some of the top St Leger trainer statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):